LoiT1020/challenge-19/README.md

 Update manifest

-Indexed db still error
+Indexed db still error (GET and PUT error or bug !!)

 service worker is on error

-Install feature on working